-This city is expensive—so we’ve concocted cheap date ideas that won’t make you look like a stingy loser when you ask your bae to Netflix and chill.
-Good for Valentine’s Day ideas or any day of the year, these foolproof and romantic things to do will keep you looking fly without burning a hole in your wallet.
+This city is expensive, so we’ve come up with excellent cheap date ideas that won’t make you look like a stingy loser when you ask babe to Netflix and chill.
+Good for Valentine’s Day ideas or any day of the year, these foolproof dates will allow you and your significant other to have a blast without burning a hole in your wallets.
 From romantic bars with lust-worthy drink specials to budget-friendly movie theaters and oyster happy hours, there are plenty of affordable options in NYC—if you know where to find them.
 You're in luck: we have your low-cost, high-reward playbook right here.